HRizwan1/2019-team-06f/reports/sprint-04/report.md

 ### Project Goals:

-* Create layout diagrams ()
+* Create layout diagrams (C)
+* Move and improve Build Instructions on GitHub(C)
-* Incorporate Riemann for capture of application metrics ()
+* Incorporate Prometheus for capture of application metrics (C)
-* Responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet ()
+* Upload pictures linked to each user account (C)
+* Add a vertical scroll var table into the Admin Page to view all the users (C)
-* Allow registered users to upload images using hashtags ()
+* Allow registered users to upload images using hashtags (C)
-* Functioning "Search-box" for registered users to search images using (hashtags) ()
+* Functioning "Search-box" for registered users to search images using (hashtags) (C)
-* Data Encryption at Rest using XtraDB and InnoDB ()
-* Functioning upload feature to link pictures that belong to each user ()
+* Functioning upload feature to link pictures that belong to each user (I)
+* Responsive web design using CSS media queries in order to fit multiple form factors, such as mobile and tablet (I)
+* Data Encryption at Rest using XtraDB and InnoDB (I)

 ### Project Accomplishments: Goals Accomplished ()

-*
+* Create layout diagrams
+* Moved and built the instructions on github
+* Incorporated Prometheus for capture of application metrics
+* Uploaded pictures linked to each user account (C)
+* Added a vertical scroll var table into the Admin Page to view all the users
+* Allow registered users to upload images using hashtags
+* Functioning "Search-box" for registered users to search images using (hashtags)

 ### Project Requirements: